Ryan Kaine is on the outside…

 He said, “Go on, honey.
 Help yourself,” bowed gracefully, and backed out of the cell, locking the door behind him.

-Sabrina jumped up from the bed and raced to the closet.
+Sabrina jumped up from the cot and raced to the basin.
 She reached all the way past the inner door before the chain stretched taut and the manacle tore into the flesh of her wrist.
 It brought her up short—short of the basin, but not the toilet.

 She screamed out in pain and frustration.